eyasuder/diff_drive_robot/README.md

 ---

-# SLAM AND Navigation on Hardware Simulation
+# To Do List
+- SLAM
+- Autonomous navigation on real robot using Nav2